MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/power-pivot-sharepoint/an-error-occurred-during-an-attempt-to-establish-a-connection.md

 ---
+description: "An error occurred during an attempt to establish a connection to the external data source.
+The following connections failed to refresh: PowerPivot Data"
 title: "An error occurred during an attempt to establish a connection to the external data source.
 The following connections failed to refresh: PowerPivot Data | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"